- August 15, 2017

 "Karma.
 Incarnation 1" is a unique, award-winning adventure game featuring a love-driven worm named Pip.
 After a botched reincarnation, Pip must navigate a surreal world, solve puzzles, and make choices that determine his karma and the game's outcome.
 With hand-drawn animation and astral sight exploration, players experience a bizarre journey of love, redemption, and karma.

-- The game features beautiful, colorful hand-drawn art and animations that create a visually stunning experience.
+- The game features beautiful, colorful, and unique hand-drawn art that captivates players.

 story